 Refrigerators who never loved her enough.
 Or at all.

 The barber worked fast; soon, her hair was shorter, not short, but reasonable now.
 Nothing elaborate about it.
 The brunette hair looked a bit dull after being blonde for so long, but the color made her eyes look bluer, and for once her heavy makeup looked right, not overdone.
-She could make herself up like a gypsy, and this new hair color would support it.
+She could make herself up however she wanted, and this new hair color would support it.
 It was liberating, and she felt a strange glee, as if the darkness of her hair somehow matched the darkness in her heart.

 "It's good," she said to the barber.